Chicago Teachers Strike: Thousands of teachers hit picket lines across city, CPS classes canceled

-Twenty-six thousand Chicago Public School teachers and 8,000 support staff workers including custodians, special education assistants and bus aides are officially on strike.
+Twenty-six thousand CPS teachers and 8,000 support staff workers including custodians, special education assistants and bus aides are officially on strike.
 It is the first CPS teacher strike since 2012.

-The union is rallied at CPS Headquarters in the Loop Thursday afternoon, then began a march through the streets of downtown Chicago.
-The march will end with another rally in Grant Park.
+Mayor Lori Lightfoot said CPS classes have been canceled until the teachers give word that they've agreed to a contract and the strike is over.
+That means there will be no school for students Friday, at the least.

-Commuters are advised to avoid using streets in the Loop, as the march is impacting traffic.
+"Until we get notification from the CTU that they're intending to come back to the classroom, school is canceled for the duration," Lightfoot said.

 RELATED: Chicago Teachers Strike 2019: Where to find childcare when schools are closed